 - 3. At the top of the Finder window, click General. - 4.
-Select "Back up all of the data on your iPad to this Mac." - 5.
-To encrypt your backup data and protect it with a password, select "Encrypt local backup." - 6.
+Select "Back up all of the data on your iPad to this Mac." - To encrypt your backup data and protect it with a password, select "Encrypt local backup." - 6.
 Click Back Up Now.

-Note: You can also connect iPad to your computer wirelessly if you set up Wi-Fi syncing.
+Note: You can also connect iPad to your computer wirelessly if you set up syncing over Wi-Fi.